 What has made you a leader in DevOps?

-Having a vast software development background along with decades of CI/CD experience, excellent communication skills, mentoring and coaching the team members have made me a leader in this field.
+Having a vast software development background along with decades of continuous integration and continuous delivery experience, excellent communication skills, mentoring and coaching the team members have made me a leader in this field.
 I am humbled when my company and clients value my expertise regarding DevOps and DevSecOps (Building Security In).

 Overall my passion for this industry and my desire to improve it has inspired me to come up with new solutions and ideas to solve the challenges faced in DevOps.